 Source: Christmas Wonderland | Facebook

 If you already have tickets to Christmas Wonderland, you can enjoy the show at Supertree Grove.
-Else, head on to the various vantage points at World of Plants to catch Garden Rhapsody for free!
-Show timings are at 7.45pm, 8.45pm and 9.35pm.
+Otherwise, head on to the various vantage points at World of Plants to catch Garden Rhapsody for free!
+Show timings are at 7.45 pm, 8.45 pm and 9.35 pm.

-2. Walk along Orchard Road to catch the lights
+2. Walk along Orchard Road to catch the annual light-up

 What better way to kickstart the festive season than to be enthralled by 3.1km of Christmas lights along bustling Orchard Road?
-The dazzling red, white and teal arch, impressive Christmas trees with reindeers and baubles, and over 100 trees lit up in white definitely makes for stunning views (and photos), complete with Christmas carols from 10am to 6.59pm daily.
+Now in its 40th year, the dazzling light-up displays overhead, with over 100 trees lit up in multi-coloured lights, definitely make for stunning views and photos.

 3. Shop, dine and play at the Great Christmas Village